toddledev/documentation/docs/index.md

 - [Getting Started](/getting-started): Begin your journey with Toddle
 - [Features](/features): Explore Toddle's capabilities
 - [Open Source](/open-source): Learn about our transition to open-source
-- [Troubleshooting](/troubleshooting): Solutions to common issues
-- [Developer Guide](/developer-guide): Resources for developers working with Toddle

 ## Exciting News: Toddle is Going Open-Source!